luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 #. gcc
 #. gcc-c++
 #. m4
-#. openmpi-devel
+#. openmpi
+#. openmpi-devel (to use openmpi on Fedora, :ref:`the module must be loaded <label-openmpi-fedora>`)
 #. gcc-gfortran
-#. libgfortran.i686 and glibc-devel.i686 (to compile the CEA code on 64-bit Fedora)
+#. libgfortran.i686 and glibc-devel.i686 (to compile the 32-bit CEA code on 64-bit Fedora)
 #. swig
 #. python-devel
 #. numpy